 No need to worry about it, they will find you.
 The way to municipal albergues is always marked, just follow the arrows and very likely you will end up at the albergue.
 Most private albergues have indications pointing their way (they want you to find them), some might be slightly off the route but usually, they are located pretty close to the Camino.
 In the peak season (July, August) if you want to stay in a specific private albergue (because it’s very nice or somebody recommended it to you, etc.) it’s better to book it in advance, some albergues can be found in booking.com, some can be booked over the phone.

-More information on accommodation on the Camino you can find in our comprehensive post Albergues on the Camino de Santiago.
+Find more information on accommodation on the Camino in our comprehensive post Albergues on the Camino de Santiago.

 What is the food like on the Camino?